-Additionally, at the time the financial statements were prepared and audited, the district has settled contracts with all of its bargaining units, including a recent agreement between the School District and the Irvington Faculty Association ratified by the Board of Education on May 3, 2022 will run through June 2027.
-The agreement with the Irvington Administrator Association will end in June 2024.
-The CSEA Custodial Unit ends in June 2024 and CSEA Clerical/AIDE contract will end in June 2027.
+Additionally, at the time the financial statements were prepared and audited, the district has settled contracts with all of its bargaining units.
+Agreements with the Irvington Administrator Association and the CSEA Custodial Unit both end in June 2024.
+The Irvington Facility Association agreement will end in June 2027.
+Likewise, The CSEA Clerical/Aide contract will end in June 2027.